RealMarvn/Helix/README.md

 deepening and move ordering techniques — allowing it to explore game trees efficiently while remaining easy to extend and reason about.

-Helix can be run directly via a simple CLI or integrated into chess GUIs through a **UCI protocol** implementation.
+Helix can be run directly via a simple CLI or integrated into chess GUIs through a basic **UCI protocol** implementation.

-Helix supports both **CLI testing mode** and **UCI protocol** for integration with chess GUIs like CuteChess or Banksia.
+Helix supports both **CLI testing mode** and basic **UCI protocol** for integration with chess GUIs like CuteChess or Banksia.

 ---